torvalds/linux/Documentation/virt/uml/user_mode_linux_howto_v2.rst

 This forms the so-called "user" portion of the driver.
 While it can reuse a lot of kernel concepts, it is generally just another piece of userspace code.
-This portion needs some matching "kernel" code which resides inside the UML image and which implements the Linux kernel part.
+This portion needs some matching "kernel" code which resides inside the UML image and which implements the GNU/Linux kernel part.

 *Note: There are very few limitations in the way "kernel" and "user" interact*.